Read

 You are an accountant, doctor, craftsman, business manager.
 You plan to buy a vehicle for the purposes of your professional activity and you would like to know if you can deduct VAT on the purchase price of this vehicle.
 To answer this question, it is necessary to look at the nature of the vehicle and the use that will be made of it.

 The rule is simple and provides that VAT on passenger vehicles is not deductible.
-Passenger vehicle means “any vehicle intended to transport people” (car, motorcycle, etc.).
+By passenger vehicle, we mean “any vehicle intended to transport people” (car, motorcycle, etc.).

-In practice, this means that if you are a business owner and you wish to acquire a BMW X5 for the purposes of your business, the VAT borne on the purchase price of the vehicle will not be deductible and will constitute a charge for your Company.
+In practice, this means that if you are a business owner and you want to acquire a BMW X5 for the needs of your business, the VAT borne on the purchase price of the vehicle will not be deductible and will be a burden for your Company.

-VAT is deductible on vehicles that are classified under the heading of “very special vehicles” by the Highway Code.
+VAT is deductible on vehicles that are classified as “very special vehicles” by the Highway Code.

-The outlines of this category of vehicle have been the subject of numerous clarifications in order to determine the criteria that make it possible to make VAT deductible on these vehicles.
+The outlines of this category of vehicle have been the subject of multiple clarifications in order to determine the criteria that make it possible to make VAT deductible on these vehicles.

-It is specified that VAT is deductible on commercial vehicles such as vans or vans designed for the transport of goods, including when equipped with a deep cabin including, where applicable, a bench (BOI-TVA-DED-30-30-20-20170201 §20).
+It is specified that VAT is deductible on commercial vehicles such as vans or vans designed for the transport of goods, including when they are equipped with a deep cabin including, where appropriate, a bench seat (BOI-TVA-DED-30-30-20-20170201 §20).

-In addition, VAT is also deductible on so-called “VP derivatives” vehicles that have only two seats, also marketed under the names “company”, “business” or “enterprise”.
+In addition, VAT is also deductible on vehicles called “VP derivatives” which have only two seats, which are also marketed under the names “company”, “business” or “business”.

 The company vehicle category includes models such as Renault Clio or Peugeot 208 for which the manufacturer has condemned the rear seats.

-For its part, the case law ruled on the pick-up truck case in a judgment of 30 March 2007 (EC, 30 March 2007, no. 287600, GFA Domaine de Font Mars).
-The Council of State specifies that VAT deductibility must be assessed objectively according to the intrinsic characteristics of vehicles and not to the use made of them.
+For its part, case law ruled on the case of pick-ups in a judgment of 30 March 2007 (EC, 30 March 2007, no. 287600, GFA Domaine de Font Mars).
+The Council of State specifies that the deductibility of VAT must be assessed objectively according to the intrinsic characteristics of the vehicles and not on the use made of them.

 In this respect, the Council of State has come to specify that VAT is deductible on:

-Indeed, the Council of State considers that these vehicles are of a commercial nature insofar as their load volume is significant.
+In fact, the Council of State considers that these vehicles are commercial in nature insofar as their cargo volume is significant.

-On the other hand, VAT is not deductible on other pick-ups that have four to five seats excluding the folding seat.
+On the other hand, VAT is not deductible on other pick-ups that have four to five seats excluding the seat seat.

-Based on these comments, car manufacturers have developed double-cab pickups with 5 seats on which VAT is not deductible or single-cabin or deep-cabin pickups with folding seats on which VAT is deductible.
+Based on these comments, car manufacturers have developed double-cab pick-ups with 5 seats on which VAT is not deductible or single-cab pick-ups or extended cab pickups with folding seats on which VAT is deductible.

-Thus, VAT will not be recoverable on a Mercedes X-Class equipped with a double cabin and 5 seats, while VAT will be deductible on a Toyota Hilux single cabin.
+Thus, VAT will not be recoverable on a Mercedes X-Class with a double cabin and 5 seats while VAT will be deductible on a Toyota Hilux single cabin.

 There are exceptions to the principle of non-deduction of VAT for passenger vehicles.
 In other words, VAT will be deductible when the vehicle in question meets the criteria for a passenger vehicle.

-These are passenger vehicles intended for taxis, ambulance drivers, driving schools, rental companies or dealerships.
-For example, a taxi that buys a Mercedes S-Class may deduct all of the VAT it has incurred on the cost of acquiring the vehicle as long as this vehicle is purchased for carrying out the taxi business.
+These are passenger vehicles intended for taxis, paramedics, driving schools, rental companies or dealerships.
+For example, a taxi who purchases a Mercedes S-Class will be able to deduct all of the VAT that it has borne on the cost of acquiring the vehicle as soon as this vehicle is acquired for the purpose of carrying out the taxi business.

 Similarly, if you want to create a Company specializing in the rental of passenger vehicles, the VAT borne on the vehicles making up your fleet will be deductible.